davdar/maam/writeup/paper.markdown

 \ref{recovering-analyses} by establishing a Galois connection with this concrete collecting semantics.

-# Flow Properties in Analysis
+# Path and Flow Sensitivity in Analysis

-The term "flow" is heavily overloaded in static analysis.
-In this paper we identify three types of analysis flow:
+In this paper we identify three specific variants of path and flow sensitivity in analysis:

 1. Path sensitivity
 2. Flow sensitivity
 3. Flow insensitivity

-Our framework exposes the essence of flow sensitivity through a monadic effect interface in Section \ref{analysis-parameters}, and we recover each of these specific flow sensitivities through specific monad instances in Sections
+Our framework exposes the essence of path and flow sensitivity through a monadic effect interface in Section \ref{analysis-parameters}, and we recover each of these variations through specific monad instances in Sections
 \ref{varying-path-and-flow-sensitivity} and
 \ref{a-compositional-monadic-framework}.